Personal cheat on Docker Basics

 2.1 Benefits of containers

-because the apps have closer access to the server hardware (less layers, particularly the guest OS layer is missing)fast
+- better use of resourcesbecause the apps have closer access to the server hardware (less layers, particularly the guest OS layer is missing)

 3 Container isolation